NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 To create a new model configuration, users can either do so from scratch or duplicate an existing config and save as new.

 Option 1.
 From scratch:
-   Click on the "Add Config" button and Create WRF Configuration window will popup.
+   Click on the "Add Config" button and the Create WRF Configuration window will pop up.
 Enter a new name and description.
-The user can populate the WPS NAmelist and WRF Namelist sections by either copy and paste from local file, enter the text manually, or uploading a file from their local computer using the "Load File" button.
+The user can populate the WPS Namelist and WRF Namelist sections by either copy and paste from local file, enter the text manually, or uploading a file from their local computer using the "Load File" button.
 Set the appropriate number of cores.
 Then click "Save".

 Option 2.
 From existing config (duplicate and save as new):
    As an alternative to avoid needing a local file, users can start with an existing configuration and duplicate it to use it as a guide or template, then modify the settings, and save it as a new model configuration name.
 To duplicate an existing model configuration, click on the Configuration name and a new Edit window will pop up.
 Click on the "Duplicate" button and a fresh editing window will appear with a copy of the configuration.
 You can then enter a new Name, make changes to the namelist, and click save.
 The new configuration will then appear in your list.

 **Update existing config**

 To update an existing model configuration, click on the Configuration name and a new Edit window will pop up.
 Make the desired changes and click the "Update" button.

 **Remove config**

 To remove an existing model configuration completely, click on the Configuration name and a new Edit window will pop up.
 Click the "Remove" button to remove.